Kamal578/CSCI-6515-NLP-Projects/README.md

 - Light Wikipedia cleanup (`strip_wiki_garbage`) removes category/navigation noise and normalizes punctuation.
 - Toggle lowercasing via `--lowercase` where available in scripts.

-## Notebook
-`notebooks/Main.ipynb` mirrors the scripts with richer explanations and plots.
-Run after installing the requirements (Jupyter is not auto-installed—use `pip install notebook` if needed).

 ## Data and Licensing
 - Source text: Azerbaijani Wikipedia; content is CC BY-SA.
 Respect attribution and ShareAlike when redistributing derived corpora.
 - See `DATASHEET.md` for open issues (coverage, biases, timestamps, intended use).